 - Additionally, if you’re applying Early Decision, we need the Early Decision Agreement to be submitted with signatures from you, a parent/guardian, your school counselor, and yourself.
 The Agreement states that you understand the binding nature of Early Decision, and — after reviewing financial aid and scholarship awards — you will commit to St. Olaf, withdrawing your applications at other colleges.

-There are two Early Decision deadlines: Early Decision 1 is November 1 (with notification on or before December 3), and Early Decision 2 is January 15 (with notification on or before February 4).
+There are two Early Decision deadlines: Early Decision 1 is November 1 (with notification in early December), and Early Decision 2 is January 15 (with notification in early February).
 There’s no difference in preference for either Early Decision.